gwrightiv/gwrightiv/README.md

 # 👋 Hi, I'm Graham Wright

+I'm building a strong foundation in system administration by deploying real-world infrastructure projects in both Azure and on-prem environments.
+My portfolio demonstrates practical, job-ready skills—from Active Directory design and automation to securing Windows environments with PowerShell and NTFS permissions.
+Each project shows iterative growth and reflects my ability to manage both local and cloud-based systems confidently.

 I'm a junior system administrator and cloud support tech-in-training with hands-on experience deploying and managing Windows Server environments in Azure and locally.
 I specialize in Active Directory, PowerShell automation, and securing Windows environments through practical labs and real-world simulations.

 ---